Museum of Man K-12 Education Programs

 Students will journey back in time to the ancient city of Amarna, the childhood home of King Tut!
 In this fascinating exhibit showcasing 3,000-year-old artifacts, students can observe ancient life and death on the Nile.
 This experience will inspire scientific inquiry and awe through the artistic creativity of these priceless artifacts, including the rare coffin of a young child, one of seven in the known world!

-The Ancient Egypt guided tour and workshop are designed for the 6th grade and up.
+The Ancient Egypt guided tour and workshop are designed for students in the 6th to 8th grade.

 Maya: Heart of Sky, Heart of Earth